joseferreira-dev/dio-clinica-intermed/README.md

 ## Usage

 To visualize this project it is not necessary to install any auxiliary tool, just clone this repository and open the index.html file in any internet browser.

-Currently, the project is adapted to screens with a resolution of at least 1200px width.
 <br>
 <br>